Azuxe/skydjo-app/README.md

 npm start
 ```

-The server exposes a WebSocket endpoint on `ws://localhost:3001` and an HTTP endpoint `http://localhost:3001/history` returning chat history.
+The server exposes a WebSocket endpoint on `ws://localhost:3001` and an HTTP endpoint `http://localhost:3001/history/<CODE>` returning chat history for a lobby.

 ### Running the Expo app